Stadium College Football: On Stadium

-Stadium launched its college football coverage on September 2, 2017 with a matchup between C-USAs UAB and SWACs Alabama A&M on the Stadium network.
+Stadium launched its college football coverage on September 2, 2017, with a matchup between C-USAs UAB and SWACs Alabama A&M on the Stadium network.
 On the same day, two other football games, one from the C-USA and one from the Mountain West Conference aired on Facebook.

 Stadium College Footballs debut season showcased 39 games from Division I-A conferences such as the Mountain West Conference, and C-USA and Division I FCS conferences such as the Patriot League, Big South Conference and SoCon.

-As of 2022, Stadium only carries football games from the C-USA.

 On Regional Sports Networks

 In 2019 the Sinclair Broadcast Group acquired the Fox Sports Networks.
 These networks were rebranded as Bally Sports in 2021.
 During the 2020 season Stadium produced games featuring the C-USA were distributed to these networks and their affiliates instead of airing on Stadium.
 Because these telecasts aired on the Fox Sports Networks prior to their rebranding these telecasts used Fox Sports branding leased as part of the transition.